atom/github/docs/feature-requests/005-blank-slate.md

 The major difference in this mode is that certain controls are pre-populated with values from the state of the provided local repository.

 * The "repository name" field is pre-populated with the directory name of the local repository's root directory.
-* The "create README" checkbox is unchecked.
-It is disabled if a file matching `README.*` is already present in the local repository.
-* The "add .gitignore" dropdown is disabled if a file called `.gitignore` is already present in the local repository.
-* The "license template" dropdown is disabled if a file matching `LICENSE.*` is already present in the local repository.
 * The "source remote" field is invalid if a remote with the given name is already present in the local repository.

 Clicking the "Create" button also behaves slightly differently:

 * Initializes a git repository in the local repository path if it is not already a git repository.
-* Adds a templated README if "create README" was checked.
-* Adds a stock `.gitignore` file if "add .gitignore" was not "none".
-* Adds the license template as a file called `LICENSE` if "license template" was not "none".
-Values for `[fullname]`, `[login]`, `[year]`, and other placeholders are replaced with best guesses from the user's GitHub account information, consist with [choosealicense.com](https://github.com/github/choosealicense.com#auto-populated-fields).
-* Creates a commit if any files were added.
 * Creates a repository on GitHub with the chosen owner, name, and description.
 * Adds a remote with the specified "source remote name" and sets it to the clone URL of the newly created repository, respecting the https/ssh toggle.
 * If a branch called `master` is present in the local repository, its push and fetch upstreams are configured to be the source remote.